Are you setting goals for your business?

 This is a simple yet very effective way to make sure you set goals you’ll actually achieve!

-While twice a day is likely overkill, it is important to regularly revisit the goals you’ve set.
+Les Brown recommends reviewing your goals twice a day.
+And while twice a day is likely overkill, it IS important to regularly revisit the goals you’ve set.

-In fact, I recommend booking in regular times to check on your progress, adjust your goals, and celebrate your successes.
+In fact, I recommend scheduling regular times to check on your progress, adjust your goals, and celebrate your successes.

 This shouldn’t take long.
 I use the Daily Achievers' Weekly Action Planner to ensure that the work I do every week and every day is work that matters to reaching my goals.

 Once a week, I assess my progress so that I know I'm on track.
 And then once a month I check to see where I am on my goal progress.
 I also do a quick check-in to make sure that the goals I set are still my priorities.
 Then, I make any necessary course corrections.

 I highly recommend blocking planning time into your weekly and monthly schedules.
 In the long run, it will save you time and ensure that you're staying on track to achieve your goals.“Review your goals twice every day in order to be focused on achieving them.”
 Les BrownClick To Tweet